+Sources:

-Sources: Texas Family Code §262.0022 Texas Family Code §262.011 Texas Family Code §264.018 Texas Administrative Code 40 TAC §700.1351
+Texas Family Code §262.0022 Texas Family Code §262.011 Texas Family Code §264.018 Texas Administrative Code 40 TAC §700.1351

-- Regardless of the type of placement, DFPS Workers must staff the child or youth's case with their Supervisor and Program Director (PD) and obtain approval prior to requesting a substitute care placement and case management services from EMPOWER. - In situations where the DFPS Worker has identified that a child or youth may require a paid foster care placement, the PD may direct the DFPS Worker to provide EMPOWER advance notification of a child or youth's need for possible paid foster care placement (If during normal business hours via email at placement@3empower.org and if after normal business hours will notify via phone at 1-877-706-1247).
-Contractual timeframes will not apply in these circumstances.) - If paid placement is no longer needed, the DFPS Worker will notify EMPOWER via email at placement@3empower.org and via phone at 1-877-706-1247 within one hour of determination that paid foster care placement is not needed. - If a court orders anything regarding the placement of a child or youth (i.e., a placement move or for a child or youth to remain in a particular foster home), DFPS Worker will notify EMPOWER immediately and provide a copy of the court order as soon as possible.
-When possible, DFPS Worker will notify EMPOWER prior to any anticipated court rulings that may affect the placement of a child, youth, or sibling group.
+Regardless of the type of placement, DFPS Workers must staff the child or youth's case with their Supervisor and Program Director (PD) and obtain approval prior to requesting a substitute care placement and case management services from 4Kids4Families.

+In situations where the DFPS Worker has identified that a child or youth may require a paid foster care placement, the PD may direct the DFPS Worker to provide 4Kids4Families advance notification of a child or youth's need for possible paid foster care placement.

+Note: If paid placement is no longer needed, the DFPS Worker will notify 4Kids4Families by email or phone within one hour if it is determined that paid foster care placement is not needed.

+If a court orders anything regarding the placement of a child or youth (i.e., a placement move or for a child or youth to remain in a particular foster home), DFPS Worker will notify 4Kids4Families immediately and provide a copy of the court order as soon as possible.
+When possible, DFPS Worker will notify 4Kids4Families prior to any anticipated court rulings that may affect the placement of a child, youth, or sibling group.

-Rights of Children and Youth in Foster Care (Bill of Rights)
+Rights of Children and Youth in Foster Care

+Sources:

-Sources: Texas Administrative Code §749.1005 Texas Family Code §263.008 Modified Final Order
+Texas Administrative Code §749.1005 Texas Family Code §263.008 Modified Final Order

-Related Resources and Policy: Rights of Children and Youth in Foster Care CPS Handbook §6420 Rights of Children and Youth in Foster Care

-The CPS Rights of Children and Youth in Foster Care, also known as the Foster Child's Bill of Rights, is an important document that outlines the rights children and youth have when they are placed in foster care.
+Rights of Children and Youth in Foster Care CPS Handbook §6420 Rights of Children and Youth in Foster Care The CPS Rights of Children and Youth in Foster Care, also known as the Foster Child's Bill of Rights, is an important document that outlines the rights children and youth have when they are placed in foster care.
 It is required by federal law, Texas law, and CPS Handbook.